-We were amazed to see PS4 Pro’s performance when we played games dedicated for Sony platform, for instance, Killzone 3, Uncharted: The Lost Legacy, Horizon: Zero Dawn and The Last of Us.
+We were amazed to see PS4 Pro’s performance when we played games dedicated to the Sony platform, for instance, Killzone 3, Uncharted: The Lost Legacy, Horizon: Zero Dawn, and The Last of Us.
 If you have already played these games on PS3 or standard PS4 the difference will be clear for you to be noticed.
-Besides, this is much better than Nintendo Switch in every aspect including display, design and performance.
+Besides, this is much better than Nintendo Switch in every aspect including display, design, and performance.

 PS5 VS PS4 Pro VS PS4 Slim VS PS4 VS PS3

-Here is a brief overview of a comparison in performance and benchmark of PS4 Pro, PS4 Slim, and PS3.
+Here is a brief overview of the comparison in performance and benchmark of PS4 Pro, PS4 Slim, and PS3.

 Now a combination of all these models.